Outlines the common gotchas, and the recommended way to work with Courier, to perform as smooth deployments of an Umbraco site as possible

 But for day to day work, let your developers handle deployments of document types, templates and so on, and do these in small batches, as even minor changes do have a great effect on your Umbraco database.
 For example, if you add a property type to a document type, that will add an additional row for each document version on your site to the property data table, so even small things can mean big changes.

 When your infrastructure (document types, templates, etc) is in place, your editors should in most cases not be bothered with too many big deployments using the right-click menu.
-Courier will try to skip as many things as possible, and only suggest things that have actually changed, but as you have probably guessed by now, this is no simple task.
+Courier will try to skip as many things as possible, and only suggest things that have changed.

 Ongoing fine tuning